-With over 20 years of experience advising private and public sector leaders on business strategy, Dane is a co-leader of FSG’s Shared Value and Global Development impact areas.
+With over 20 years of experience advising private and public sector leaders on business strategy, Dane Smith is a co-leader of FSG’s Shared Value and Global Development impact areas.

 Dane leads the Washington, DC office of FSG.
 He has worked with CEOs, COOs, and functional heads of Fortune 500 companies in the financial, consumer goods, pharmaceutical, retail, hospitality, and manufacturing industries.
 He has particular expertise in helping companies identify new business opportunities that simultaneously address serious social challenges.
 Among recent projects, he has advised Coca-Cola on its shared value strategy, including how to embed shared value into brands, Humana on how to use shared value to tackle community-based health problems, Gold Fields on its shared value strategy for its Peruvian and South African mines, Barclays on linking shared value to its citizenship strategy, the IDB on how to make shared value a core focus of its Investment Officers, Intel on new directions for their approach to Corporate Social Responsibility, and Arauco about how to integrate shared value into their strategy for investment in southern Chile.

 Dane is frequently invited to speak about shared value and collective impact, and his writing about shared value and economic development has been featured in publications such as The Guardian.
 He is co-author with Mark Kramer of “Shared Value,” a chapter in the forthcoming Strategy and Competitiveness in Latin American Markets (Edward Elgar Publishing).